Sheet Pan Pork Tenderloin

 Instructions

-• Line a baking sheet with parchment paper and lay the potatoes and pork loin on top, leaving a little space between them.
+• Arrange the pork tenderloin and potatoes on a sheet pan lined with parchment paper, leaving some space between them.
 Drizzle the potatoes with oil, using your fingers to open any slices that might be stuck together and work the oil in between the slices.

 Sprinkle lightly with salt and pepper and set in the oven and set a timer for 45 minutes.